pconwell/edgerouter/README.md

        /config/user-data/github-backup.sh
       }

 You just need to edit yours to add the last line '/config/user-data/github-backup.sh' (assuming you saved your script from above at that location with that name).
 That's it.
 Now every time you configure then commit; save;, you will automatically back up your config file to github.
-I'm really sure how changes are commited and saved in the gui, so this script may or may not work for changes made in the gui.
+I'm not really sure how changes are commited and saved in the gui, so this script may or may not work for changes made in the gui.